ftyers/commonvoice-utils/README.md

 ## Tools

+* Phonemiser:
-* Phonemiser: A rudimentary grapheme to phoneme (g2p) system based on a deterministic longest-match left-to-right replacements of orthographic units
+  * A rudimentary grapheme to phoneme (g2p) system based on a deterministic longest-match left-to-right replacements of orthographic units
+* Validator:
-* Validator: A validation script that can be used with `import_cv2.py` from [coqui-ai/STT](https://github.com/coqui-ai/STT/)
+  * A validation script that can be used with `import_cv2.py` from [coqui-ai/STT](https://github.com/coqui-ai/STT/)
+  * It checks a sentence to see if it can be converted and if possible normalises the encoding, removes punctuation and returns it
+* Alphabet:
-* Alphabet: The relevant alphabet of the language, appropriate for use in training ASR
+  * The relevant alphabet of the language, appropriate for use in training ASR
+* Segmenter:
-* Segmenter: A deterministic sentence segmentation algorithm tuned for segmenting paragraphs from Wikipedia
+  * A deterministic sentence segmentation algorithm tuned for segmenting paragraphs from Wikipedia

 ## Language support